Adolphe Monticelli: Legacy

 More than a century after his death, Monticelli's art is still subject to controversy.

-In its painterly freedom Monticelli's work prefigures that of Vincent van Gogh, who greatly admired his work after seeing it in Paris when he arrived there in 1886.
+In its painterly freedom, Monticelli's work prefigures that of Vincent van Gogh, who greatly admired his work after seeing it in Paris when he arrived there in 1886.
 Van Gogh immediately adopted a brighter palette and a bolder attack, and later remarked, "I sometimes think I am really continuing that man."
 In 1890, Van Gogh and his brother Theo were instrumental in publishing the first book about Monticelli.

 Monticelli's reputation grew after his death.
 Among his collectors was Oscar Wilde who, after going to prison in 1895, wrote of his bankruptcy in a letter to Lord Alfred Douglas, "De Profundis": "That all my charming things were to be sold: my Burne-Jones drawings: my Whistler drawings: my Monticelli: my Simeon Solomons: my china: my Library..."

 Others have expressed disdain for Monticelli's work.
 In a statement published in 2005 in The Guardian, Sir Timothy Clifford, director general of the National Galleries of Scotland, Edinburgh, even chose Monticelli's A Garden Fete as the worst painting in Britain, and commented, "We have been bequested eight paintings by Monticelli, each one more hideous than the last.
 In my 21 years here, none has been hung because I think Monticelli produces screamingly awful art.
 I call this one a Fete Worse Than Death."

-A monument honoring Monticelli, designed in 1909 by the sculptor Auguste Carli, is installed in the Palais Longchamp Marseille.
+A monument honouring Monticelli, designed in 1909 by the sculptor Auguste Carli, is installed in the Palais Longchamp, Marseille.

 Exhibitions

 From September 2008 until January 2009, an exhibition entitled "Van Gogh and Monticelli" took place in Marseille's Centre de la Vieille Charité, highlighting Monticelli's influence on Van Gogh's work.

-From April 25 until September 27, 2015, an exhibition entitled "Van Gogh and Co.
+From 25 April until 27 September 2015, an exhibition entitled "Van Gogh and Co.
 Criss-crossing the collection" at the Kröller-Müller Museum in Otterlo, The Netherlands, displayed paintings by Van Gogh and his predecessors, contemporaries and followers, among them François Bonvin, Charley Toorop, Henri Fantin-Latour, Jean-Baptiste Corot, Paul Cézanne, Bart van der Leck and Adolphe Monticelli.